GsKorimath007/Position-estimation-using-UKF-ESP32/README.md

 ### Hardware Setup:
 1. Connect the **NEO-6M** GPS module to the ESP32 using UART (TX, RX).
 2. Connect the **MPU6050** IMU to the ESP32 via I2C (SCL, SDA).
+3. Connect the **OLED-Display** IMU to the ESP32 via I2C (SCL, SDA).
-3. Power both modules using the 3.3V or 5V pins from the ESP32.
+4. Power both modules using the 3.3V or 5V pins from the ESP32.

 ### Software Setup:
 1. Install the required libraries in Arduino IDE.